mtrail/jmx-over-ssl/README.md

 ## JMX over RMI protocol

 The standard protocol implementation for JMX is RMI.
-The RMI communication is based in TCP/IP and and requires two server side ports.
+The RMI communication is based on TCP/IP and requires two server side ports.

   * RMI Registry (default port 1099)
   * JMX Server (arbitrary port)